citusdata/pg_shard-old/README.md

 ## Setup

 pg\_shard uses a master node to store shard metadata.
 In the simple setup, this node also acts as the interface for all queries to the cluster.
-As the user, you could pick any one PostgreSQL node as the master, and the other nodes in the cluster will then be your worker nodes.
+As the user, you can pick any one of your PostgreSQL nodes as the master, and the other nodes in the cluster will then be your workers.

 An easy way to get started is by running your master and worker nodes on the same machine.
 In that case, each node will be one PostgreSQL database that runs on a different port.
 You can simply use ```localhost``` as the hostname in this setup.